microsoft/FluidFramework/BREAKING.md

 ### IComponentHTMLVisual removed
 The `IComponentHTMLVisual` interface was deprecated in 0.21, and is now removed in 0.22.
 To support multiview scenarios, consider split view/model patterns like those demonstrated in the multiview sample.

+### IComponentReactViewable deprecated
+The `IComponentReactViewable` interface is deprecated and will be removed in an upcoming release.
+For multiview scenarios, instead use a pattern like the one demonstrated in the sample in /components/experimental/multiview.
+This sample demonstrates how to create multiple views for a component.

 ## 0.21 Breaking Changes
 - [Removed `@fluidframework/local-test-utils`](#removed-`@fluidframework/local-test-utils`)